node-prism/arc/README.md

 // ]
 ```

-`join` allows for `options` (type `QueryOptions`) which in turn allows for `join`.
-Said another way, joins can be nested infinitely for more hierarchical relationships between collections.
+`join` provides the ability to include `options` of type `QueryOptions`, which in turn facilitates further joins.
+In simpler terms, you can nest joins infinitely to achieve more complex hierarchical relationships between collections.

 ```typescript
 users.find(